cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/all_campaigns.md

 This is the unique identifier for the discovery campaign, determined by the order in which the discovery campaigns were imported.
 They link to a view with more details and results for the discovery campaign.

+#### Tag
+An identifier associated with a group of campaigns, specified when the campaigns were imported to the UI.
+Click a value to get to a view only showing campaigns with this tag.

 #### Start Date
 The date when the discovery campaign was started.